Ways to Save Energy in the Office

 With the cost of energy increasing year to year, more people are trying to save energy and save money at home.
 This practice can be duplicated in the workplace, where millions of businesses are still using extreme amounts of energy and wasting a lot of money.

-So, if you’d like to help your workplace save energy, as well as money and contribute to being environmentally friendly, be sure to follow as many of the energy saving tips below as you can.
+So, if you’d like to help your workplace save energy, as well as money and contribute to being environmentally friendly, be sure to follow as many of the energy saving tips for commercial buildings below as you can.

 Energy Saving Tips for Heating